anoopkcn/obsidian-reference-map/README.md

 - `PMID:<id>` - PubMed/Medline, e.g. `PMID:19872477`
 - `PMCID:<id>` - PubMed Central, e.g. `PMCID:2323736`
 - `URL:<url>` - URL from sites, e.g. `URL:https://arxiv.org/abs/2106.15928v1`
-- You can enable reference search using the markdown note filename in the settings.
+- You can enable reference search using the markdown note filename and/or keywords in the frontmatter of the note.
+Check out the settings tab to configure the plugin behaviour.